 South Bay Fields is a lavender farm situated in the village of Nottawa, just on the outskirts of Collingwood.
-The family owned operation dedicates several of its 18 acres to growing Lavender and Sunflowers, keeping the remaining acreage planted with wheat, soybeans or other field crops which provide a rural backdrop to the picturesque purple rows.
+The family owned operation dedicates several of its 18 acres to growing Lavender, Wildflowers and Sunflowers, keeping the remaining acreage planted with wheat, soybeans or other field crops which provide a rural backdrop to the picturesque purple rows.

 We have a single cultivar of French lavender, Phenomenal.
 French lavender does not fare well over the winter in our environmental zone, however it is well worth the risk to grow this cultivar.
 Phenomenal will grow to be a larger plant and produces more lavender per plant than the English cultivars.
 Phenomenal is also fantastic for distilling as it has a higher camphor content than English varieties, making the oil ideal for freshening rooms, repelling insects and clearing congestion.